![]() Plaque at Thurso station |

 Step 3, walk or taxi from Thurso to Scrabster

-Foot passengers check in at the new Northlink Ferries terminal at the very far end of the harbour area.
+Foot passengers check in at the new Northlink Ferries terminal at the far end of the harbour area.
 Ignore the old Northlink Ferries terminal building just beyond the Ferry Inn, keep going to the furthest pier!

 Above, walking from Thurso to Scrabster.
 I've just left Thurso on the cliff walk, you can see Scrabster in the distance, 2 miles away.

 The Ferry Inn at Scrabster, the place to stop for a pint and wait for the ferry.
+They also offer accommodation.

 Step 4, Scrabster to Stromness by ferry